waleedcodes/HTML-Full-Course/Readme.md

 - **8.2: Using Class and ID**
 - **8.3: Basic Styling Examples**

-🔨 _Mini Project:_ Landing page with basic CSS styling
+🔨 _Mini Project:_ Create a landing page with basic CSS styling

 ---